awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

 Alternatively, you could create a policy that denies users permissions to launch an instance into any other subnet\.
 The statement does this by denying permission to create a network interface, except where subnet `subnet-12345678` is specified\.
 This denial overrides any other policies that are created to allow launching instances into other subnets\.
-Users are still able to launch instances into EC2\-Classic\.

 ```
 {